-The paper is organized as follows: We present the Bayesian formulation for graph partition in Section 2.
-Then, we discuss the difficulties in sampling the graph partitions and introduce the original SW algorithm in Section 3.
-Section 4 presents the new Swendsen-Wang cut algorithm and its variants.
-Then, we show two groups of experiments in Section 5-image segmentation and stereo matching.
-Finally, Section 6 concludes the paper with discussions on the advanced topics on extending and analyzing the Swendsen-Wang cuts.
+The paper is organized in the following.
+We present the Bayesian formulation for graph partition in Section (II).
+Then we discuss the difficulties in sampling the graph partitions and introduce the original SW algorithm in Section (III).
+Section (IV) presents the new Swendsen-Wang cut algorithm and its variants.
+Then we show two groups of experiments in Section (V) - image segmentation and stereo matching.
+Finally Section (VI) concludes the paper with discussions on the advanced topics on extending and analyzing the Swendsen-Wang cuts.

-2 BAYESIAN FORMULATION OF GRAPH PARTITION
+II.
+BAYESIAN FORMULATION OF GRAPH PARTITION